seawolf82/tomcat9-standalone_ansible/README.md

 # tomcat9-standalone_ansible

-This ansible script install on remote machine The Tomcat application server 9
+This ansible script install on remote machine The Tomcat application server 9 and enabling management console to manage it

 N.B.